 Kristen was appointed manager of the London Climate Change Partnership in November 2015 after ten years at Climate South East, where she held the posts of Program Assistant and Coordinator/Director.
 In 2011 she co-founded Climate UK and chaired its Board of Directors until 2016.
-She has a particular interest in supporting adaptive capacity and helping organisations to formulate and share effective responses to the challenges presented by climate change, and bridging the gap between scientific evidence and action.
-She previously worked as a Senior Researcher on political rights, civil liberties, and press freedom at Freedom House in New York.
+Her main interests are in supporting adaptive capacity, helping organisations formulate and share effective responses to the challenges presented by climate change, and bridging the gap between scientific evidence and action.
+She previously worked as a Senior Researcher on political rights, civil liberties, and press freedom at Freedom House, a human rights organisation in New York.

 Tim Reeder has joined LCCP as an advisor following a long and illustrious career in the Environment Agency, most recently as Regional Climate Change Programme Manager in the South East Region.
 He has been involved in climate change issues for more than fifteen years and contributed to the IPCC 4th assessment report and the UKCP09 projections report.
 He was a founder member of the LCCP, steering the initial setting up of the partnership.